Dan Levy's Big Mistakes' is about to become your next must-watch: What to know

-There may have been a Schitt's Creek-shaped hole in our lives for the last six years, but Dan Levy is finally back, and already has everyone raving about his newest project - before it's even aired.
+There may have been a Schitt's Creek-shaped hole in our lives for the last six years, but Dan Levy is finally back, and already has everyone raving about his newest project - before it even began streaming.

 Despite the idea previously being floated that the Emmy-winning show he created with his father, Eugene Levy, could return as a movie, he's since confirmed that without Catherine O'Hara (who died earlier this year aged 71), a reboot just simply wouldn't be possible.

-Now, shaking things up, he's joined forces with comedy powerhouse, I Love LA's Rachel Sennott, for new Netflix show, Big Mistakes; which is set to be a comedy-meets-a crime thriller to scratch all of our Schitt's Creek itches.
+Now, shaking things up, he's joined forces with comedy powerhouse, I Love LA's Rachel Sennott, for new Netflix show, Big Mistakes; a comedy-meets-a crime thriller to scratch all of our Schitt's Creek itches.
 And who wouldn't want that?

 Netflix

-The trailer has already been released (which you can watch at the top of this page), and sees a pair of chaotic, disorganised siblings blackmailed into an organised crime ring.
+The plot for the show sees a pair of chaotic, disorganised siblings blackmailed into an organised crime ring.

 "This looks insanely wild and hilarious.
 After Schitt's Creek, I'll watch anything Dan Levy makes", one fan commented.